Pistachio Trees: Complete Growing & Care Guide

 Pollination can occur naturally between trees if they are planted within fifty feet of one another.
 Due to the particular climatic requirements of pistachios, not everyone can cultivate these nuts successfully.
 Your location's average temperature, humidity, and precipitation are the most important aspects to take into account.

-Pistachio Tree Care & Maintenance
+Pistachio Care & Maintenance

 Light, Temperature, and Humidity